 But what are they playing for?

 To pocket the “spread” between the buyer and seller every minute of every day the market is open.

-They are the options buyers or sellers.
+The market makers are the options buyers or sellers.

 Let’s say that the IBM option is trading for $1 on the “bid” but $1.50 on the “ask.”
 Both are listed in your brokerage account like this…

 (The bid price is the highest price the market is offering to buy the underlying stock, and the ask price is the lowest price the market’s offering to sell the underlying stock.)